Understanding HRIS ROI and Costs

 The formula for calculating the ROI from your HRIS is a simple ratio: Savings divided by costs, with the result multiplied by 100 to express it as a percentage.

-TriNet’s HR Platform is a cloud-based HRIS that provides an comprehensive solution.
+TriNet offers a cloud-based HRIS that provides a comprehensive solution.
 It connects payroll processing, benefits administration, and HR tasks into a single platform to help save time and provide actionable insights.

 This communication is for informational purposes only; it is not legal, tax or accounting advice; and is not an offer to sell, buy or procure insurance.